This is our Complete Guide to Surfing Nosara in Costa Rica.

 Ai Chile is a phenomenal restaurant that specializes in Mexican Cuisine.
 One of the higher quality eateries in the city, but plenty welcoming, as well.

 Want a gelato to cool off?
 If you ask anyone in Nosara where you’ll find the best, coolest, and freshest one, they will without failure mention Seekret Spot.
 A little family-owned joint that has a nice atmosphere and even nicer gelato.

-Enjoyed A Complete Guide to Surfing Nosara in Costa Rica?
-Check out all of our Surfing Destination Guides here.
+Enjoyed our Complete Guide to Surfing Nosara in Costa Rica?
+Check out all of our Surf Travel Guides here.